 Scammers always look for new ways to entice an unsuspecting user to fall for a phishing message.
 The more legitimacy the scammers can project into their emails, the more effective they are at exploiting their recipients.
 As part of Microsoft’s cloud offering, customers have the ability to configure a custom domain name for Azure storage accounts.
 This feature certainly has legitimate use cases, but as you see here, it can be extremely useful for malicious actors as well.

-Hopefully, this little example serves as a reminder for a few crucial truths in e-mail security:
+Hopefully, this little example serves as a reminder of a few crucial truths in e-mail security:

 - Securing e-mail at the gateway level is not enough anymore.
 It’s still important to leverage gateway security to protect against traditional attacks (viruses, 0-day ransomware, spam, etc.) but it’s defenseless against targeted attacks like the one we saw above.

-- Sentinel’s AI engine has caught and eliminated this threat.
-It did it NOT by using traditional detection algorithms like hashes or patterns, but by using a context-aware natural language processing algorithm that was able to instantly protect the customer from this and many other attacks.
+- Barracuda’s AI engine has caught and eliminated this threat.
+It did this by using a context-aware natural language processing algorithm that was able to instantly protect the customer from this and many other attacks.

 Thorsten joined Barracuda 2 years ago as Field Systems Engineer Security where he supports the Southeastern US Sales Team.
 Prior to joining Barracuda, Thorsten worked as Enterprise Architect for a Cruiseline in Florida where he got infected with the Barracuda bug as a very happy customer.